theYGE/connectome_innolab/README.md

 For training a folder with connectivity matrices stored as pytorch tensors (.pt files) is needed.
 The module `utils.preprocess_matrices` provides functionalities for creating a folder with `.pt` files from a folder with .csv files only.
+We provided an example image [here](https://github.com/theYGE/connectome_innolab/tree/main/data/example_preprocess_ukb_output/test).
 Training results are written in `assets` folder.
 Training creates a folder called `checkpoints`, storing models from each epoch as a pickle file .
 Further `training_results` folder stores training and validation error as .csv per epoch.
 `assets\hydra` folder stores .yaml configurations and tracked training results from hydra invoked by the decorator of this function.